OakTree100/casper_tut_dac/tut_dac.rst

 Inside of our FPGA PL (Programmable Logic) there are bram memory blocks spread throughout the fabric.
-Each of these memory banks has a specific size, if we request more capacity than a single bram can provide, we may encounter timing violations that can be addressed through delay blocks.
+Each of these memory banks has a specific size, if we request more capacity than a single bram can provide, we may encounter timing violations, which can be resolved with delay blocks.

 We choose a ``Data Width`` of 128 because the ``rfdc`` takes in 8 16-bit samples every clock cycle.